uDude2/moth/docs/devel-server.md

 ### With Docker

-	docker run dirtbags/moth-devel -v /path/to/my/puzzles:/moth/puzzles:ro -p 8080:8080
+	docker run --rm -t -v /path/to/my/puzzles:/moth/puzzles:ro -p 8080:8080 dirtbags/moth-devel

 ### Without Docker

-In the directory containing `devel-server.py`, you would run something like:

-	git clone /path/to/my/puzzles-repository puzzles

-or on Unix:

-	ln -s /path/to/my/puzzles-repository puzzles
+You can use the `--puzzles` argument to `devel-server.py` to specify a path to your puzzles directory.